Russia-Ukraine: First US troop reinforcements arrive in Poland | DW | 05.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-US President Joe Biden promised this week to send more US troops to bolster NATO's allies in eastern Europe.
-The West believes Moscow is set to preparing to invade Ukraine.
+US President Joe Biden promised this week to send more US troops to bolster NATO's allies in Central and Eastern Europe.
+The West believes that Russia is preparing to invade Ukraine.

 A plane carrying what a Polish military source said were US soldiers landed on Saturday morning at Rzeszow-Jasionka airport in southern Poland